jakartaee/platform/jakartaee10/JakartaEE10ReleasePlan.md

 ### Core Profile ([issue](https://github.com/eclipse-ee4j/jakartaee-platform/issues/387))
 Complementing the Web Profile, a new profile called the Core Profile is being proposed for Jakarta EE 10.
 The goal of the Core Profile is to define a subset of the Jakarta EE technologies which target microservices development and runtimes.
-It is still not clear if the creation of the Core Profile will be ready for Jakarta EE 10.
+It is still not clear if the Core Profile will be released in sync with the Web and Platform specifications.
 A separate release plan will be developed, circulated, and balloted for the Core Profile.

 ## Java SE 11 ([issue](https://github.com/eclipse-ee4j/jakartaee-platform/issues/331))